 - PHOTO 242 Fashion and Portrait Photography

 Last Updated: 03/17/2015

 Tracks and Minors

-A minor is available in Fashion Design.
+A minor in Fashion Design is available.
+All course prerequisites must be met to be eligible to take the selected course for a minor.
 Please see an academic advisor for more information.
-For specific information regarding minor requirements, please consult the minors section of the catalog.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.

 Calendar of Events